villekf/OMEGA-doc/docs/source/usage.rst

 ---------

 This largely applies only to built-in reconstruction, but the verbosity can be adjusted with ``options.verbose``, where 1 is the default value.
 This gives timing information for the whole reconstruction and shows when a sub-iteration and/or iteration has been computed.
-Verbosity of 0 gives no messages and will be largely silent reconstruction.
+Verbosity of 0 gives no messages and will make for a largely silent reconstruction.
 Verbosity of 2 gives more accurate timing information, such as time taken per sub-iteration and iteration, the estimated time left and the total time taken for the reconstruction process itself.
-Verbosity 3 increases the timing messages to be even more specific, but will also output some debugging messages.
+Verbosity 3 increases the timing messages to be even more specific but will also output some debugging messages.
 Verbosity of 1 or 2 is recommended.

 Adjustable parameters
 ---------------------